- Home to DLR

 As your workforce partners, the Department of Labor and Regulation offers a vast variety of training and education programs to help ensure employers have the skilled workforce needed and to help individuals realize their potential as employees.

-The Workforce Training program offers tuition assistance for eligible individuals in need of training to secure employment in an approved training program.
+DLR offers tuition assistance for eligible individuals in need of training to secure employment in an programs that increase knowledge, skills, and abilities in the workplace.
 The Eligible Training Programs have been reviewed to ensure a high-wage and high-demand job upon completion of the training.
+To find out more, contact your local job service office or begin the process to request services online.

 Registered Apprenticeship programs are available through the U.S. Department of Labor.
 This training system produces highly skilled workers to meet the demands of employers competing in a global economy.